-Scott Williams, from Lake and Watershed Resource Management Associates in Turner, Maine, is the person who evaluates and documents Worthley Pond’s water quality every year.
-Bruce Paster, Certified Volunteer Lake Monitor and FWP member, provides Scott with monthly water clarity data (June-September) which is included in the 2023 Worthley Pond Water Quality Report.
+Scott Williams, from Lake and Watershed Associates in Turner, Maine, is the person who evaluates and documents Worthley Pond’s water quality every year.
+Bruce Paster, Certified Volunteer Lake Monitor and FWP member, provides Scott with monthly water clarity data (June-September) which is included in the 2024 Worthley Pond Water Quality Report.
 Per Scott, “The value of the work of trained volunteer lake monitors in assessing the health of Maine’s lakes cannot be overstated.
-It has been extremely helpful in the analysis of the condition of the lake in 2022.”
+It has been extremely helpful in the analysis of the condition of the lake . . .”
 THANK YOU, Bruce!!

 Here are the historical metrics that have been measured since 2017: